CCSMB/Standards/Standards/CCSMB-3.md

 # File Structure
 The examples shown throughout this specification are based on a sample image file, serialized using `textutils.serialize`.

-An image file can be separated into two sections: metadata and frame data.
-These two sections are unordered, meaning that they can be correctly written and read by parsers regardless of whether the metadata or the frame data comes first:
+An image file MUST be separated into two sections: metadata data and frame data.
+The bimg parsers MUST be able to parse these two sections even if they are switched around.
+Meaning that they can be correctly written and read by parsers regardless of whether the metadata or the frame data comes first:
 ![Format overview](media/CCSMB-3/file-structure.png?raw=true)

-Metadata contains information about the image itself, while the remaining of the file contains one or more frames, representing the images.
+Metadata contains information about the image itself, while the remaining of the file MUST contain one or more frames, representing the images.

 For more information on metadata, see [Metadata](#metadata).
 For more information on the image data and frames, see [Image Data](#image-data)
 .